enricllagostera/ponte/process/to-do.md

 - [ ] Allow importing from wiki as individual files or as folder compilations
 - [ ] Load commits from wiki repo and display in commit feed
 - [ ] Improve keyboard accessibility of the tree navigation in file selection
-- [ ] Visualize commits in an ordered topological timeline (usual git charts)
 - [ ] Encode manually selected files
 - [ ] Ignore commits from subject (simple string pattern)
 - [ ] Compile folders from glob pattern